pulumi/docs/content/docs/troubleshooting/_index.md

 ```

 In this form, the ProviderResource is explicitly registered first, allowing it to be safely used *synchronously* in the data-source
 calls.
 This registration should generally be done right after creating the provider.
-With this form the data-source results can be used immediately, without needing to operate on them as promises (i.e. no need for `await` or
+With this form the data-source results can be
+used immediately, without needing to operate on them as promises (i.e. no need for `await` or `.then(...)`).
-`.then(...)`).

 This approach can always safely make it possible to perform these synchronous data-source calls.
-However, it may crequire refactoring some code due to the need to potentially use `async/await` code in areas of a program that are currently synchronous.
+However, it may require refactoring
+some code due to the need to potentially use `async`/`await` code in areas of a program that are currently synchronous.